peterhellberg/riksteatern/README.md

 ## Dependencies

 No runtime dependencies.
-Bundler, Rake and Minitest is required for development.
+Bundler, Rake and Minitest are required for development.

 ## Installation